Understanding Sensory Processing Disorder: Signs, Causes, and Support Strategies

 How Sensory Processing Disorder Affects Daily Life

-Support Strategies for Children With Sensory Processing Disorder
+Support Strategies for Sensory Processing Disorder

 Occupational Therapy With a Sensory Integration Focus

-Creating a Sensory-Friendly Environment at Home
+Creating a Sensory-Friendly Environment

 Small environmental changes can have a big impact.
 This might include:

-Using noise-canceling headphones in loud settings
+Using noise-canceling headphones in high-stimulation settings

 A Sensory Diet